Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Introduction

-{\bf Statistical.} We prove uniform consistency: our estimators converge to true causal functions in $\sup$ norm, which encodes caution about worst case scenarios when informing policy decisions.
-Moreover, we provide \textit{finite sample} rates of convergence, which help to evaluate the data requirements by explicitly accounting for each source of error at any finite sample size.
-Our rates do not directly depend on the data dimension, but rather the smoothness of the causal estimand and spectral decay of the covariance operator.\footnote{The rates may indirectly depend on dimension; see Section~\ref{sec:consistency} for discussion in the context of the Sobolev space, which is a special case of an RKHS.} Of independent interest, we provide a technical innovation to justify our main results: relative to previous work, we prove faster rates of convergence in Hilbert-Schmidt norm for conditional expectation operators.
+Statistically, we prove uniform consistency: our estimators converge to causal functions in $\sup$ norm, which encodes caution about worst case scenarios when informing policy decisions.
+Our finite sample rates of convergence explicitly account for each source of error at any finite sample size.
+Our rates do not directly depend on the data dimension, but rather the smoothness of the causal estimand and spectral decay of the covariance operator.
+The rates may indirectly depend on dimension; see Section~\ref{sec:consistency} for discussion in the context of the Sobolev space, which is a special case of an RKHS.
+Of independent interest, we provide a technical innovation to justify our main results: relative to previous work, we prove faster rates of convergence in Hilbert--Schmidt norm for conditional expectation operators.
 We generalize our main results to prove convergence in distribution for counterfactual distributions.
-The analysis of uniform confidence bands for our causal function estimators is an open question that we pose for future research.\footnote{Uniform inference for kernel ridge regression remains an open question in statistics.
-For this reason, uniform confidence bands for our nonparametric estimators, which are inner products of kernel ridge regressions, remain an open question for future work.}
+The analysis of uniform confidence bands for our causal function estimators is an open question that we pose for future research, since uniform inference for kernel ridge regression remains an open question in statistics.

-{\bf Computational.} We demonstrate state-of-the-art performance in nonlinear simulations with many covariates, despite the relative simplicity of our proposal compared to existing machine learning approaches.
+Computationally, we demonstrate state-of-the-art performance in nonlinear simulations with many covariates, despite the relative simplicity of our proposal compared to existing machine learning approaches.
 In order to simplify the causal estimation problem, we assume that underlying conditional expectation functions are elements in an RKHS.
-With this additional structure, we propose a family of global estimators with closed form solutions, avoiding density estimation and sampling even with complex integrals.
+We propose a family of global estimators with closed form solutions, avoiding density estimation and sampling even for complex integrals.
 Throughout, the only hyperparameters are kernel hyperparameters and ridge regression penalties.
 The former have well established tuning procedures, and the latter are easily tuned using the closed form solution for generalized cross validation (which is asymptotically optimal) or leave-one-out cross validation (which we derive).
 In practice, the tunings are similar, and the asymptotically optimal choice aligns with our statistical theory.